Alpackers/CTF-Writeups/2015/CSAW-CTF/Trivia/Readme.md

 --------
 Q: This family of malware has gained notoriety after anti-virus and threat intelligence companies claimed that it was being used by several Chinese military groups.

-A: plugX , took a little trail and error since there are so many malware families connected to Chinese hacking groups.
+A: plugX , took a little trial and error since there are so many malware families connected to Chinese hacking groups.
 More information about plugx can be found at [this blackhat talk](https://www.blackhat.com/docs/asia-14/materials/Haruyama/Asia-14-Haruyama-I-Know-You-Want-Me-Unplugging-PlugX.pdf).

 Trivia 2
 --------
 Q: 	No More Free __!

-A: Bugs, No More Free Bugs Meme starting at CanSecWest, more details can be found at [Trail of Bits' website](http://blog.trailofbits.com/2009/03/22/no-more-free-bugs/)
+A: Bugs, It's a meme starting at security conference CanSecWest, [Trail of Bits' website](http://blog.trailofbits.com/2009/03/22/no-more-free-bugs/)

 Trivia 3
 --------